wp-plugins/catablog/readme.txt

 The CataBlog Admin section is made and tested to work best with these browsers:

-1. Internet Explorer 8
+1. Internet Explorer 9
 1. FireFox 4
 1. Safari 5
+1. Chrome 11
+1. JavaScript should be enabled for full support.

+The CataBlog LightBox and Templates are tested to work in these browsers:

+1. Internet Explorer 6, 7, 8 and 9
+1. Firefox 2 and above
-1. Chrome 10
+1. Safari and Chrome
-1. JavaScript Should Be Enabled
+1. JavaScript must be enabled for LightBox support.

 = I installed CataBlog, now where is it? =

-Look for CataBlog in your WordPress Admin Panel right underneath the Comments section.
+Look for CataBlog in your WordPress Admin Menu on the bottom, underneath the Settings section.

 = How do I add a new item to my catalog? =

-Login to the Admin Panel of your WordPress blog and go to the CataBlog section by clicking its icon right below the Comments section.
+Login to the Admin Panel of your WordPress blog and go to the CataBlog section by clicking its icon below the Settings section.
 Now you can click "Add New" next to the page title or in the CataBlog menu itself.

 = How do I customize my catalog's layout? =

 You can easily override CataBlog's CSS classes to create your own design and easily incorporate CataBlog into your site's layout.
 The recommended way to do this would be to create a catablog.css style file in your theme's directory and add your CSS override code in there.
-Read more about it here http://catablog.illproductions.com/documentation.
+Read more about it at http://catablog.illproductions.com/documentation/displaying-your-catalog-in-posts/.

 = Where can I learn more about CataBlog? =